Two people garden in front of some brick flats, there are spades and garden forks in the foreground

 A woodpecker peeps out of a hollow in a birch tree trunk

 Silver birches, Betula pendula, provide a home to many species of invertebrate.
 In fact, an astonishing 334 species are known to feed on birch in the UK.
 Birch is also a great soil improver and is used to growing in some difficult conditions.
 It prefers growing in a dry place.
-Silver birches can grow up to 15-25 metres in height, so are not particularly small.
-If you can, try to plant a birch that is local to your area. © Erni/ Shutterstock
+Silver birches can grow up to 15–25 metres in height, so are not particularly small.
+If you can, try to plant a birch that’s local to your area. © Erni/ Shutterstock

 Three whitebeam trees growing together in a park on a summers day under a blue sky